RalucaNicola/workshop-holiday-map/README.md

 Note: It's out of the scope of this workshop, but if you'd like to create a custom vector tile basemap, you can do it with the [Vector Tile Style Editor](https://developers.arcgis.com/vector-tile-style-editor/).

-## Set up bookmarks
+## The one where we set up the bookmarks 📖

 For a certain section of the storymap, you'll want to zoom to a location.
-We can achieve this by using bookmarks.
+We can store these locations by using bookmarks.
 In [ArcGIS Map Viewer](https://www.arcgis.com/apps/mapviewer/index.html) open the map you previously created and:

 1. Go to Bookmarks.
 1. Zoom and scroll on the map to go to the viewpoint you want to have in your section.
 Click to Add a new bookmark.